wsh17/9fellas/README.md

 1. Make sure you have Git installed, available from https://git-scm.com/
 2. Login to your Cloud Foundry cloud.
 You can sign up for a free trial from http://run.pivotal.io.
 Once you are signed up, login to your Pivotal Web
-Services cloud with:
+Services cloud with:<br/>
    ```
    cf login -a api.run.pivotal.io
    ```
 3. Make sure your have the Cloud Foundry CF CLI installed, available from http://docs.run.pivotal.io/devguide/installcf/install-go-cli.html
 4. Create a new local directory, and clone the 9fellas repo into the new local directory.
-From this point on you'll work from your new local directory.
+From this point on you'll work from your new local directory.<br/>
    ```
    git clone https://github.com/mjeffries-pivotal/9fellas.git
    ```